hoopdad/hoopdad.github.io/docs/ai/_drafts/2026-06-20-token-efficiency-how-loop-engineering-works-part1.md

 ---
 layout: post
-title:  "Token Efficiency: How Loop Engineering Works - Part 1"
+title:  "Token Efficiency: Which Loops are you Engineering - Part 1"
 ---

 To understand where agents are given "too much" is to understand how to optimize communication with an LLM.
 This is 100% connected to the token efficiency articles I've written, and was the basis for a lot of the learning I gained in writing those.
-I'm going to share with you how I made "Loop Engineering" work, and the lessons I gained from it.
+In this prequel series, I'm going to share how I got different versions of "Loop Engineering" work with GitHub Copilot CLI, efficiency of different loops
+I am seeing and hearing about and whixh are wasteful, plus lessons I gained from it.

 This article covers